Who we are

 We are innovative.
 Our learning culture empowers us all, building on what is already happening in our communities.
 We seek out the gaps and find smart ways to make the biggest difference.

 Ian Mitchell, Chief Executive

 Ian was born and raised in Bromley, south London and then moved on to spend some time in Essex, Buckinghamshire and Kent.
 He has worked in and around London for the last 25 years, leading several charitable organisations within the Leisure, health and cultural sector.
 During his career he has been fortunate to take his passion for community wellbeing and engagement over to Europe and further afield.

 He joined Enable Leisure & Culture in 2018 to support the organisation to improve and enrich Wandsworth lives, something he is very passionate about and which gets him out of bed in the morning!
 He is passionate about the Wandsworth area and feels very privileged to be working alongside such enthusiastic and dedicated people in the borough.

 Ian is a proud father of four amazing children and grandfather of two energetic boys!
 As you can imagine that keeps him very busy when not in the office.

 Board of trustees

-Enable’s Board of Trustees were appointed on a shadow basis, which commenced operating with effect from 1 July 2015.
-It was formally constituted by 1 October 2015.
+Enable’s Board of Trustees was formally constituted by 1 October 2015.
 The Board meet four times a year.
 Our Board members are:

 Mark is a procurement professional for a local authority and lives in Kent.

-Emmalina is a human resources consultant, GB representative sports woman, and lives in Shepherd’s Bush.
+Emmalina is a human resources consultant and GB representative sports woman.
+She lives in west London.